History of Islam: Southeast Asia

 Through trade and commerce, Islam then spread to Borneo and Java.
 By the late 15th century, Islam had been introduced to the Philippines via the southern island of Mindanao.
 The foremost socio-cultural Muslim entities that resulted from this are the Sultanate of Sulu and Sultanate of Maguindanao; Islamised kingdoms in the northern Luzon island, such as the Kingdom of Maynila and the Kingdom of Tondo, were later conquered and Christianised with the majority of the archipelago by Spanish colonisers beginning in the 16th century.

 As Islam spread, societal changes developed from the individual conversions, and five centuries later it emerged as a dominant cultural and political power in the region.
 Three main Muslim political powers emerged.
 The Aceh Sultanate was the most important, controlling much of the area between Southeast Asia and India from its centre in northern Sumatra.
 The Sultanate also attracted Sufi poets.
 The second Muslim power was the Sultanate of Malacca on the Malay Peninsula.
 The Sultanate of Demak on Java was the third power, where the emerging Muslim forces defeated the local Majapahit kingdom in the early 16th century.
 Although the sultanate managed to expand its territory somewhat, its rule remained brief.

 Portuguese forces captured Malacca in 1511 under naval general Afonso de Albuquerque.
 With Malacca subdued, the Aceh Sultanate and Bruneian Empire established themselves as centres of Islam in Southeast Asia.
 The Sultanate's territory, although vastly diminished, remains intact to this day as the modern state of Brunei Darussalam.

 China

 The Huaisheng Mosque of China, built by Sa'd ibn Abi Waqqas.

-In China, four Sahabas (Sa'ad ibn abi Waqqas, Wahb Abu Kabcha, Jafar ibn Abu Talib and Jahsh ibn Riyab) preached in 616/17 and onwards after following the Chittagong-Kamrup-Manipur route after sailing from Abyssinia in 615/16.
+In China, four Sahabas (Sa'ad ibn abi Waqqas, Wahb Abu Kabcha, Jafar ibn Abu Talib and Jahsh ibn Riyab) preached in 616/17 and onwards after following the Chittagong-Kamrup (Sylhet)-Manipur route after sailing from Abyssinia in 615/16.
 After conquering Persia in 636, Sa'ad ibn abi Waqqas went with Sa'id ibn Zaid, Qais ibn Sa'd and Hassan ibn Thabit to China in 637 taking the complete Quran.
 Sa'ad ibn abi Waqqas headed for China for the third time in 650–51 after Caliph Uthman asked him to lead an embassy to China, which the Chinese emperor received.